 - Lightweight yet solid

 - Narrow toe-box

 The Adidas Samba has the distinction of being the longest-running sports shoe in history, having been around since 1950.
-Originally designed for soccer players, the Samba has become a popular rowing machine shoe thanks to its minimalist style, flat sole, and lack of cushioning.
+Originally designed for soccer players, the Samba has become a popular rowing machine shoe thanks to its minimalist style, a flat sole, and lack of cushioning.